medtaher123/Homelab/plex/README.md

   or via your local network if using host mode.

 * Complete the Plex setup in the web interface to create your admin account and add libraries.

+* Remember to organize your media folders into libraries (`Movies`, `TVShows`, etc.) so Plex can detect them correctly.
+The same libraries can be used for Jellyfin if you want to run both.

+---

+## Plex vs Jellyfin

+I have **Jellyfin** running in another folder as well.
+Both Plex and Jellyfin do basically the same thing—serve media—but have different philosophies:

+* **Plex**: Closed-source, polished UI, supports streaming to lots of devices, remote access works out of the box, some features require a Plex Pass subscription.
+* **Jellyfin**: Fully open-source, free, similar features but some setups (like remote access) require extra configuration, updates faster because it’s community-driven.

+**Opinion**: If you want convenience and broad device support, Plex is smoother.
+If you want control, free software, and faster community updates, Jellyfin is better.

 ---